arship28/BI_Demo/README.md

 # BI_Demo
-This repository comprises of a three layer demo BI(Business Intelligence) dashboard using Power BI.
+This repository comprises of a three layer demo BI(Business Intelligence) dashboard using Power BI, using dummy data.